-A global animal population has declined by 69% since 1970, underscoring a dire biodiversity crisis that has experts turning to an innovative solution to help avoid species extinction.
+With global animal populations declining by 69% since 1970, underscoring a dire biodiversity crisis, experts are turning to an innovative solution to help avoid species extinction.
 Similar to how frozen eggs offer humans the option of delaying reproduction, the technology of cryogenically freezing animal genetic samples could also be the key to halting the decline of various species.

-In this study, researchers analyzed the contents of the San Diego Wildlife Alliance (SDZWA) Frozen Zoo, the largest and most diverse repository of living genetic samples in the world, to develop a framework for prioritizing species for future sampling.
+In the study, researchers analyzed the contents of the San Diego Wildlife Alliance's (SDZWA) Frozen Zoo, the world's largest and most diverse repository of living genetic samples, to develop a framework for prioritizing species for future sampling.
 The researchers also used aggregated data from the Species360 Zoological Information Management System (ZIMS), the world's largest database of species knowledge, to identify opportunities for future genetic sample collection.

-Research results show that the SDZWA Frozen Zoo currently stores 965 different species, including 5% of amphibians, birds, mammals and reptiles, and further collection of samples from zoos and aquariums can significantly increase this proportion to 16.6%, resulting in an additional 707 endangered species.
+The findings show that the SDZWA frozen zoo currently stores 965 different species, including 5% of amphibians, birds, mammals and reptiles, while further collection of samples from zoos and aquariums could significantly increase this proportion to 16.6%, resulting in an additional 707 endangered species.

 Additionally, 50% of genetic samples from species currently listed as extinct in the wild are already preserved in the SDZWA cryozoological park, but sampling from the zoo could increase this number to 91%, potentially providing a vital lifeline to these endangered species.

-Lead author of the study, Dr Andrew Mooney from Dublin Zoo and the School of Natural Sciences at Trinity College Dublin, stressed the significance of the study, saying: "This study not only Highlights the efforts of Dublin Zoo and the School of Natural Sciences at Trinity College Dublin in protecting endangered species, and also provides valuable experience for Dublin Zoo and the School of Natural Sciences at Trinity College Dublin. "
+The study's lead author, Dr Andrew Mooney from Dublin Zoo and Trinity College Dublin's School of Natural Sciences, highlighted the significance of the study, saying: "This study not only highlights the efforts of Dublin Zoo and Trinity College Dublin's School of Natural Sciences in protecting endangered species, but also provides valuable lessons for both Dublin Zoo and Trinity College Dublin's School of Natural Sciences."

 "This study not only highlights the incredible work done to date by the San Diego Zoo Wildlife Alliance, but also exemplifies the collective potential of the global zoo and aquarium community to further advance global cryobanking programs and conservation priorities.
 As wildlife populations continue to decline around the world, there has never been a more critical time to collect and preserve genetic samples from endangered species.
 Frozen samples offer unparalleled conservation opportunities, however, we must come together and collect samples now before it is too late." "